ColinHaley/Python/README.md

 	* Hidden Achievements sidebar update via PRAW.
 	* Online players on Sidebar via PRAW & RCON.
 	* Change consle chat to python and enable direct messaging and console commands.
+	* Console Chat
+	* Prism purge remediation

+---

+# Console Chat Scripts
+	* Enable chat to the following:
+		- All Users
+		- ModChat
+		- Direct Message (/tell)
+		- Commands

+	* Features:
+		- Notify server upon connect ('Kazra has connected to the console')
+		- Nofify on leave ('Kazra has disconnected from the console')
+		- Quiet arg to not notify for that session